Late 19th Century Yup'ik Harpoon Rest

 The term "Alaskan Natives" includes all indigenous peoples of Alaska: Eskimo, Unangan (Aleut), and American Indian, and is also considered broadly acceptable.

-GUEST: Well, my grandparents were in Alaska during the gold rush.
-They went up there in, uh, 1898 and lived there for several years.
-My grandfather was a district attorney of Nome, and they collected some of these art objects and, uh, this is one.
+GUEST: My grandparents were in Alaska during the gold rush.
+They went up there in 1898 and lived there for several years.
+My grandfather was a district attorney of Nome, and they collected some of these art objects, and this is one.

 APPRAISER: Do you know what this object is?

-GUEST: Well, well, a bootjack is what I thought it was.
+GUEST: Well, a boot jack is what I thought it was.

 GUEST: Okay, what is it?